debiki/talkyard-prod-one/README.md

 - Google Compute Engine: https://cloud.google.com/compute/
   — for advanced users.
 You should be a company, because Google says you should pay taxes yourself.

-- Scaleway, https://www.scaleway.com/ — inexpensive, just €3, but risky, not so good backups.
-  The server should be X86-64, not ARM (so don't use the BareMetal ARM servers).

 Installation instructions